 DHA For Children

 DHA is important for brain and eye development and function throughout the life stages, but is particularly important during the first two years of life and early childhood.
-Between birth and five years of age, the human brain increases approximately 3.5 times in mass.
-During this time it is important that children consume adequate amounts of DHA in their diet to support this period of rapid brain and eye growth and development.
+Between birth and five years of age, the human brain increases approximately 3.5 times in its total mass!
+During this time it is critically important that infants and children consume adequate amounts of DHA in their diet to support this period of rapid brain growth and development.

 DHA provides a number of important health benefits to children, including:

 - Supports brain and eye development and function*